 This paper explains why a wave of immigration reduces the employment rate of native workers, and why this reduction is larger in bad times.
 Yet, immigration improves native welfare when the labor market is inefficiently tight, because it helps firms to recruit.

 This paper shows that under simple but realistic assumptions, the efficient unemployment rate u* is the geometric average of the unemployment and vacancy rates.
 In the United States, 1930–2022, u* is stable and averages 4.1%.

 This course presents various matching models of unemployment.
 It uses them to study unemployment fluctuations, job rationing, unemployment gap, and labor market policies—minimum wage, payroll tax, public employment, and unemployment insurance.

-This paper develops a sufficient-statistic formula for the unemployment gap based on the Beveridge curve.
-The formula features the Beveridge elasticity, unemployment cost, and recruiting cost.
-In the United States the unemployment gap is generally positive and is countercyclical.
+This paper develops a sufficient-statistic formula for the unemployment gap.
+The formula depends on the elasticity of the Beveridge curve, cost of unemployment, and recruiting cost.
+In the United States the unemployment gap is countercyclical and often positive.

 This undergraduate course introduces macroeconomic concepts—such as GDP and inflation—and covers the IS-LM model of business cycles, matching model of unemployment, Phillips curve, Malthusian model of growth, and Solowian model of growth.